 Then again, some of your reactions to discharge planning may be spot-on intuition that your child truly isn’t ready.
 This, too, merits examination.
 Make sure you articulate any specific concerns to the doctor, especially if, in your private conversations with your child, they have indicated that they still want to kill themselves or you suspect your child is lying in order to get out.

 Some parents become upset because the hospital wants a longer stay than feels strictly necessary.
 Ask why they want this.
-Common reasons are that a follow-up plan of care isn’t in place yet or that the doctors feel it isn’t safe to discharge your child until she has met certain conditions.
+Common reasons are that a follow-up plan of care isn’t in place yet or that the doctors feel it isn’t safe to discharge your child until they have met certain conditions.

 Before you bring your child home